aametwally/Halstead-Complexity-Measures/README.md

 ### Implementation Notes:
 * I considered the 37 operators only in my implementation: =,>,<,!,~,?,->,==,>=,<=,!=,&&,||,++,--,+,-,*,/,&,|,^,%,<<,>>,>>>,+=,-=,*=,/=,&=,|=,^=,%=,<<=,>>=,>>>=
 * I haven't tested for LambdaExpression as it is added in JLS8 API, and I am using JLS3
 * operator ":" captured in the switch and short version of for loop and if statements.
 * negative numbers are counted as one operator "-" operator and a literal number operand.
 * The program counts different parts of the import statements as operands.
-* In case of /// Should we add the operators in different scopes as two different things
-* // Count integer lateral numbers only only
-* // Check if the parameters are set or not before calculating any metric
-* // make the original parameters valid for division since it is a reserved keyword from source level 5.0

-* /// Test public, non static, protected.

-## Authors

-**Ahmed Metwally**
+* In case of many java files exists in the directory.
+The overall number of the distinct operators in the whole application is the sum of the distinct number of operators in each file.
+So, if we have the same operator in two files, we will have two distinct operators in the whole application.
+The same for the operands because of different scopes.

+* In my implementation, I am checking if the parsed java code to the ASTparser has any syntax error or not.
+Sometime, with newer versions, the code return with a syntax error.
+At that case, The Calculate Halstead Complexity quits with an error.